chris-se/tiny-initramfs/README.md

 Features
 --------

-**FIXME: Update # of LoC, update initrd.img sizes.**

  * Simplicity: the implementation is really simple and very linear.
    It's most likely easier to understand than other initramfs implementations.
-The entire program is less than 1400 LoC, and that includes the License headers in the files.
+The entire program is less about 2500 LoC, and that includes the License headers in the files.
  * Size: the implementation is really small (see below).
  * Speed: there is no noticeable performance penalty, because very